harshita2201301024/obsidian/data/Office Work/Smart POA.md

 yasir has given api
 Chandra told me to connect with tejas regarding some design change - done on tab change it is persisting data - 1hr
-Change Search API
+Change Search API- 1hr
-Some Dashboard changes chandra told some issue from backoffice approval create new dropdown in functions change revoke implementation add task in epics back button is not working properly when license is active, hide stepper in details when license is revoked, hide stepper in details refactor code remove code from request delegation
+Some Dashboard changes chandra told some issue from backoffice approval create new dropdown in functions - 3hr change revoke implementation - 3 hr add task in epics - 1 back button is not working properly when license is active, hide stepper in details when license is revoked, hide stepper in details refactor code remove code from request delegation sorting not working on two fields

 Fix Listing Mobile Design - done
-Requested delegation sorting field
+Requested delegation sorting field - done
 **Pending**